cakephp/docs/en/appendices/2-0-migration-guide.rst

 Model/Post``.

-The testsuite shell has been refactored to use the PHPUnit cli tool.
+The testsuite shell has been refactored to use the PHPUnit CLI tool.
 It now supports all the command line options supported by PHPUnit.
 ``cake testsuite help`` will show you a list of all possible modifiers.